Small plane crash in Miramar caused by engine issue

 The pair had been troubleshooting an engine issue.

-On the day of the accident, they said the engine didn’t sound right.
+On the day of the accident, they said the engine did not sound right.

 Copyright 2022 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.